Scholarship deadline is February 10, 2026

 The online submission application includes an upload of the following requirements:

-1. A personal letter to the scholarship selection committee, including financial need and the reason for your application.
+1. A personal letter to the scholarship selection committee, including:

-2. Your personal resume’ including education, work and volunteer history, honors and awards
+2. Your updated resume, including education, work/volunteer history, honors and awards

 3. Scanned transcripts from each college/university (most recent or fall semester transcripts)